mindkin/hourfleet/docs/howitworks.md

 > Special Case: Special car sharing networks like: trial networks, promotional networks, or wholly-subscription based networks, may not want to charge borrowers anything for using any of the cars on the network, and therefore there will be no revenue from usage at all.

 This B2C and P2P parts of the financial model determine the fixed revenue of the business.
-The variable amount of revenue generated by actual usage of the cars by borrowers is determined by the 'Usage Model' or each car.
+The variable amount of revenue generated by usage of the cars by borrowers is determined by the 'Usage Model' or each car.
 Both B2C and P2P models support both 'Scheduled' and 'Immediate' usage models.

 In a 'Scheduled' model, where cars are 'booked' ahead of time for a known period of time, revenue depends on the hourly/daily/weekly prices set by the car owner.
 Actual revenue depends on how much (to nearest minute) of usage the car is used by the borrower within the schedule.
 Late fees and fixed penalties are mandatory for schedule infractions, depending on tolerances set by the network.